shd101wyy/markdown-preview-enhanced/README.md

 - modify css to make preview look nice.
 - better pdf print.

-Thanks for using this plugin, I feel happy! ;)
+Thanks for using this package, I feel happy! ;)

 > MIT License